-On behalf of the Maryland Department of Transportation State Highway Administration (MDOT SHA) and Rummel, Klepper & Kahl, LLP (RK&K), Applied Archaeology and History Associates, Inc. conducted a Phase I archaeological survey of the I-495/I-270 corridor study boundary (CSB).
-The CSB was evaluated and areas considered to have sufficient integrity and historic or precontact archaeological potential were identified for Phase I archaeological survey.
+On behalf of the Maryland Department of Transportation State Highway Administration (MDOT SHA) and Rummel, Klepper & Kahl, LLP (RK&K), Applied Archaeology and History Associates, Inc. (AAHA) conducted a Phase I archaeological survey of the I-495/I-270 Managed Lanes Study (MLS) corridor study boundary (CSB).
+The CSB was first evaluated by desktop research and field reconnaissance, and areas considered to have sufficient integrity and historic or precontact archaeological potential were identified for Phase I archaeological survey.
+If warranted, limited survey was undertaken to evaluate integrity and determine the need for full archaeological survey.
 For the purpose of this study, the CSB represented the archaeology survey area of the area of potential effects where physical construction impacts may occur.
-Over the course of the study a series of limits of disturbance (LOD) were developed for the various alternatives that reflect greater design detail than the CSB (the Phase I investigation reported herein, which was already underway, was based on the previously delineated CSB boundary).
-However, for evaluation of effects of the undertaking on archaeological resources, this Phase I investigation used the widest LOD for I-495 and I-270 (Alternative 10) as a conservative assessment of potential impacts.
+Over the course of the study limits of disturbance (LOD) were developed for the various alternatives that reflect greater design detail than the CSB (the Phase I investigation reported herein, which was already underway, was based on the previously delineated CSB boundary).
+However, for evaluation of effects of the undertaking on archaeological resources, this Phase I investigation used the widest LOD for the Screened Alternatives (Alternative 10) as a conservative assessment of potential impacts.
+Since the time of the fieldwork reported herein, the MLS study has identified a Preferred Alternative, Alternative 9 -Phase 1 South, which only includes improvements along I-495 from the George Washington Memorial Parkway to east of MD 187, and along I-270 from I-495 to north of I-370, and on the I-270 east and west spurs.

 The goal of the Phase I survey was to determine the presence or absence of potentially significant archaeological resources within the CSB and provide recommendations for additional testing, in compliance with Section 106 of the National Historic Preservation Act of 1966, as amended, and its implementing regulations at 36 CFR Part 800.
 Prior to this work, an analysis of previous surveys within the CSB was completed to identify gaps where archaeological survey was recommended.
-The Gap Analysis (Hutchins-Keim et al. 2018) identified a total of 54 previously unsurveyed areas within the CSB that warrant archaeological survey.
+The Gap Analysis (Hutchins-Keim et al. 2018, MLS Cultural Resources Technical Report Volume 2) identified a total of 56 previously unsurveyed areas within the CSB that warranted archaeological survey.
+An additional six survey areas were added that accounted for potential SWM locations and a seventh area was added that included unsurveyed land under and on either side of the American Legion Bridge, bringing the total number included as part of this survey to 65 survey areas.
 Due to issues of obtaining property access, full and partial surveys were conducted in 47 areas within the CSB, including 44 identified in the archaeological gap analysis and three locations for proposed stormwater management (SWM) features.
 During the Phase I investigation 39 survey areas were completely tested and eight areas subjected to a partial survey due to incomplete landowner permissions.